Open October is a month-long series highlighting trends in open science, open data, and open access.

 ACM OPEN—Institutionally Paid OA for WUSTL Authors: The University Libraries recently negotiated a transformative open access agreement with the Association for Computing Machinery (ACM), the world’s largest scientific and educational computing society, which publishes ~25,000 articles per year in its ACM Digital Library.
 WashU-affiliated corresponding authors who publish works with ACM may now do so open access (via CC BY license) at no cost.

 ACM’s Transformative Model has much to recommend it, with well-drawn terms that track model license language.
 The society maintains estimable transparency with respect to its publications’ finances.
 Pay-to-publish open access is not a panacea.
 Greater institutional investment and consortial funding is essential for building sustainable knowledge infrastructure.
-But this agreement has significant potential benefit for WashU authors and reflects the University Libraries’ commitment to Open Access.
+But this agreement has significant potential benefits for WashU authors and reflects the University Libraries’ commitment to Open Access.

 All submissions made after January 1, 2020, are eligible to be made open access.
 Other research institutions participating in ACM OPEN include MIT, Caltech, Carnegie Mellon, the University of California, and the University of Cambridge.